siderolabs/omni-docs/content/docs/how-to-guides/how-to-install-talosctl.md

 ---
-title: "How to install talosctl and kubectl"
+title: "How to install talosctl"
-description: "A guide on how to install talosctl and kubectl."
+description: "A guide on how to install talosctl."
 weight: 50
 ---